-For the latest versions supported by Amazon EMR, please reference the documentation.
+For the latest versions supported by Amazon EMR, please refer to the documentation.

 Q: Does Amazon contribute Hadoop improvements to the open source community?

 Yes.
-Amazon EMR is active with the open source community and contributes many fixes back to the Hadoop source.
+Amazon EMR is active with the open source community and contributes many fixes back to the Hadoop open source community.